The CIA Book Club

 - Artikel merken

-This is the astonishing story of the ten million books that US intelligence smuggled across the Iron Curtain during the Cold War.
+The astonishing story of the ten million books that were smuggled across the Iron Curtain during the Cold War.

 Charlie English is the former head of international news at the Guardian.
 A fellow of the Royal Geographical Society, he is the author of several widely acclaimed histories including The Snow Tourist, The Book Smugglers of Timbuktu and The Gallery of Miracles and Madness.
 He lives in London.